 This is fine if you're arriving in Tivat airport, there are petrol stations in both directions on the main road.
 If you're flying into Podgorica and will be driving yourself to your accommodation, I'd recommend arriving with a map because you'll have to navigate around the city.

-Some rental car agencies might provide maps.
+Some rental car agencies provide maps.
 When I was working for a tour operator, the (large) rental car agency we worked with didn't.

 Book your accommodation anywhere in the world through any of the search boxes on our site and we'll make a donation towards sterilising stray animals in Montenegro.